AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/share_the_screen_ios.md

 # Share the Screen

 Screen sharing enables a host of an interactive live streaming broadcast or a user in a video call to display what is on their screen to other users in the channel.
-This technology has many obvious advantages for communicating information, particularly in the following scenarios:
+This technology has many advantages for communicating information.
+For example:

 - During video conferencing, the speaker can share a local image, web page, or full presentation with other participants.
 - For online instruction, the teacher can share slides or notes with students.

 ## Understand the tech

-Screen sharing on iOS is implemented by using the native iOS ReplayKit framework in an Extension to record the screen, and treating the screen-sharing stream as a user joining the channel.
+To implement screen sharing on iOS, use the native iOS ReplayKit framework in an Extension to record the screen, and treat the screen-sharing stream as a user joining the channel.
 As Apple does not support the communication between an Extension process and the main app process, you need to create a separate process for the screen-sharing stream.

 ![](https://web-cdn.agora.io/docs-files/1606371600705)